Kolmogorov--Arnold stability

 For fixed \(\gamma_1, \ldots, \gamma_n \in \R\), a tuple \(\phi\colon I\to I^{2n+1}\), a function \(g\colon\R\to\R\), and a homeomorphism \(h\colon\R^{2n+1}\to\R^{2n+1}\) define the approximator \(\appx(g,h)\colon I^n\to\R\) by

-\begin{theorem}[proved in \S\ref{s:proof} below] Let $n>1$ be an integer.
+\begin{theorem}[proved in \S\ref{s:proof-1} below] Let $n>1$ be an integer.
 Let \(\mathcal{H}\) be a countable set of homeomorphisms \(\R^{2n+1}\to\R^{2n+1}\).
 For any rationally independent \(\gamma_1,\ldots,\gamma_n\in\R\) there exists a tuple \(\phi\colon I\to I^{2n+1}\) such that for any \(f\colon I^n\to\R\) and any homeomorphism \(h\in\mathcal{H}\) there exists a uniformly continuous function \(g\colon\R\to\R\) such that \(f = \appx(g, h)\). \end{theorem}

-In other words, Theorem~\ref{t:ka} states that we may overcome an adversary acting as in Figure~\ref{fig:network-in}.
-Note that we cannot overcome an adversary acting as in Figure~\ref{fig:network-out}, since such general homeomorphism could undo \emph{all} the preparations of the first, <<blocky>> layer map and render the composition \(\R^n\to\R^{2n+1}\to\R^{2n+1}\) merely an inclusion into the first $n$ coordinates of $\R^{2n+1}$.
+In other words, Theorem~\ref{t:ka} states that we may overcome a re-parameterization (or an adversary) acting as in Figure~\ref{fig:network-in}.
+Note that we cannot overcome a re-parameterization acting as in Figure~\ref{fig:network-out}, since such general homeomorphism could undo \emph{all} the preparations of the first, `blocky' layer map and render the composition \(\R^n\to\R^{2n+1}\to\R^{2n+1}\) merely an inclusion into the first $n$ coordinates of $\R^{2n+1}$.
 For a specific example, one may take \(n=2\) and \(f(x,y)=xy\).
 It is easy to check that $f$ cannot be reconstructed at the four points \((\pm1, \pm1)\) even as \(f(x,y) = g_1(x) + g_2(y)\).
-The difference between cases is that in the first case the hidden neurons receive information, it is <<scrambled>>, and then added, while in the second case the information is added and then scrambled.
+The difference between cases is that in the first case the hidden neurons receive information, it is `scrambled', and then added, while in the second case the information is added and then scrambled.

-Theorem~\ref{t:ka} covers several interesting countable groups of adversaries.
+Theorem~\ref{t:ka} covers several interesting countable groups of re-parameterizations.
 For example, \(\mathcal{H}\) may consist of affine transformations defined by matrices and vectors with rational coefficients, or the affine group over number field, $AGL_n(\mathbb{K})$, or the group generated by homeomorphisms whose coordinate functions are polynomials over some number field.

 To appreciate the theorem, consider the group of invertible affine transforms \(A\colon\R^{2n+1}\to\R^{2n+1}\) defined by rational matrices \((A^i_j) \in \Q^{(2n+1)\times(2n+1)}\) and rational vectors \(a \in \Q^{2n+1}\) so that